gromacs/gromacs/docs/user-guide/mdp-options.rst

       but beware that you can get very large oscillations if you are starting from a different pressure.
 This requires a constant ensemble temperature for the system.
-      Currently it only supports isotropic scaling, and only works without constraints.
+      It only supports isotropic scaling, and only works without constraints.
+      MTTK coupling is deprecated.

 .. mdp:: pcoupltype

    Specifies the kind of isotropy of the pressure coupling used.
 Each